Orlando Arcia Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets have the 19th-ranked team ERA across all MLB pitching staffs (4.40).
+- The Mets' 4.41 team ERA ranks 19th across all MLB pitching staffs.

-- Mets pitchers combine to rank 18th in baseball in home runs given up (140 total, 1.2 per game).
+- Mets pitchers combine to rank 18th in baseball in home runs surrendered (141 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.